A Characterization of the n-th Degree Bounded Stochastic Dominance: Characterization of Bounded Stochastic Dominance

 When using a stochastic order in decision theory contexts, it is useful to characterize the maximal generator of the stochastic order.
 If the maximal generator is not known, it is not clear which decision makers are under consideration when deciding if a random variable dominates another random variable. \cite{muller1997stochastic} characterizes the properties of maximal generators.
 We use the results in \cite{muller1997stochastic} to identify the maximal generator of the bounded stochastic dominance orders.
 The following result follows from Corollary 3.8 in \cite{muller1997stochastic}.

 \begin{proposition} Suppose that $\mathfrak{F}$ is a convex cone containing the constant functions and closed under pointwise convergence.
 Then $R_{\mathfrak{F}}=\mathfrak{F}$. \end{proposition}

 It is easy to see that $U_{n,[a,b]}$ is a convex cone that contains the constant functions.
 The closure of $U_{n,[a,b]}$ denoted by $cl(U_{n,[a,b]})$ can be written by divided differences \citep{denuit1999stochastic}. \cite{light2021family} show that $LP_{n,[a,b]}$ is a convex cone containing the constant functions and closed under pointwise convergence.
-Hence, the maximal generator of the bounded stochastic dominance order $\succeq _{n,[a,b]-BSD}$ is $ cl(U_{n,[a,b]}) \cap LP_{n,[a,b]} $.
+Hence, the following Corollary follows. \begin{corollary} The maximal generator of the $(n+1)$-th degree bounded stochastic dominance order $\succeq _{n+1,[a,b]-BSD}$ is $ cl(U_{n,[a,b]} \cap LP_{n,[a,b]}) $. \end{corollary}